And an excuse for me to set out early and visit a couple of Beer Guide pubs either side of Reading beforehand.

 It's a fair trek from Reading for a pint of 6X.

 Yet I was quite content sitting next to the unlit fireplace, reading the paper and sipping my beer.
 The old 18th century building was once a wheelwright's shop - hence the name.
-It's been extended to the rear to provide more dining space, but the front section has wooden beams and chunky stone walls, retaining a little bit of a country pub feel to it.
+It has been extended to the rear to provide more dining space, but the front section has wooden beams and chunky stone walls, retaining a little bit of a country pub feel to it.

 I doubt they'd pick the cricket-themed wallpaper for the gents again.
 Looks like some wag decided every cricketer needed additional detail adding in the crotch region, before somebody else has followed them around with an eraser, trying to restore some decency...